nicholaswmin/conventions/README.md

   - workflows (`test`, `publish` etc ...)
   - rulesets

 ## notes

+- Github API extensions are in: `./extensions`
+- Repo assets are in: `./repo`
-- `repo` documents can be tokenised
+  - `Documents` can be tokenised
     i.e: see "Author" section in `repo/README.md` for example.
-- `repo` must keep same file directory structure as actual repo.
+  - Keep same file directory structure as actual repo.
-- see rulesets in `repo/rulesets` for currently supported conventions
+- Check out rulesets in `repo/rulesets` for currently supported conventions

 ## todo